jexxa-projects/JexxaTutorials/TimeService/README.md

 *   A running ActiveMQ instance (at least if you start the application with infrastructure)
 *   curl to trigger the application

-## Implement the Application Core
+## 1. Implement the Application Core

 The application core consists of following classes:

-*   [`TimeApplicationService:`](src/main/java/io/jexxa/tutorials/timeservice/applicationservice/TimeApplicationService.java) Provides the two use cases of your application.
-In terms of DDD this is an `ApplicationService`.
+*   [`TimeApplicationService:`](src/main/java/io/jexxa/tutorials/timeservice/applicationservice/TimeApplicationService.java) Is an `ApplicationService` in terms of DDD and provides the following two use cases to a client:
+  * Publishing current time
+  * Display current time
 *   [`TimePublisher:`](src/main/java/io/jexxa/tutorials/timeservice/domainservice/TimePublisher.java) Allows for publishing current time.
 In terms of DDD, it is an `InfrastrucureService`, because the implementation requires a specific technology stack and cannot belong to the application core.
 *   [`MessageDisplay:`](src/main/java/io/jexxa/tutorials/timeservice/domainservice/MessageDisplay.java) Shows a message and is an `InfrastructureService` as well.

 ### Declare interfaces for the two infrastructure services

-The most important aspect here is that a technology-agnostic application must not use any technology-stack.
-Therefore, we must define the following two interface.
-Interface `TimePublisher` that provides us the possibility to publish the time by an arbitrary technology stack.
+The most important aspect here is that a technology-agnostic application must not depend on any technology-stack.
+Therefore, we use dependency inversion principle which is explained in more detail [here](README-FlowOfControl.md).
+Interface `TimePublisher` allows to publish the time by an arbitrary technology stack.

 ```java
 public interface TimePublisher